BugZooOrg/genprog-tse-2012-bugs/flex/README.md

   positive tests), the test script compares the output of the program for a given input against an expected output.
-For the test that fails on the buggy program (a.k.a. the negative test), the test harness executes the program with a fuzz input and checks that the execution does not seg. fault.
+For the test that fails on the buggy program (a.k.a. the negative test), the test harness executes the program with a fuzz input and checks that the execution with code zero.
 (Note that the negative test does not perform any checking on the output of the program.)